LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

    Imports a node from another document into the document of the target object and returns the new node.
 The new node is not yet placed within the current document and so it has no parent.
-If false is given for parameter two, then the node's children and attributes are not copied.
-If true is given, then all attributes and child nodes are copied into the current document.
+If ``false`` is given for the second parameter, then the node's children and attributes are not copied.
+If ``true`` is given, then all attributes and child nodes are copied into the current document.

 Inspecting XML Objects